AltCampus/css-in-detail/README.md

 }
 ```

 In Eric Meyer’s reset, it targets all the elements and provides the same styles.
 It brings all the element on one level.
-You'll find whatever the sizing a heading element has, it will be the same for the paragraph elements and for other elements also.
+You'll find whatever the sizing of a heading element has, it will be the same for the paragraph elements and for other elements also.
 So, after using Eric Meyer's reset you'll have to start from zero levels.
 Depending upon use cases you'll have target individual element and apply your own style.
 And now that style will be similar for all browser.

 One more important point to note here, CSS is Cascading Style Sheet.
 So whatever styles come at the bottom or later on it has more priority.
 So always apply CSS reset on top of your stylesheet and then apply your own style below the reset.

 ## 2. Cascading